jguillod/couchdb-on-raspberry-pi/README.md

 **Now, you are ready to enjoy all CouchDB server capabilities !**

 Have a look to [CouchDB Documentation](http://docs.couchdb.org/en/latest/) and enjoy [PouchDB](http://pouchdb.com/) in your browser, mobile or [NodeJS](http://nodejs.org/) projects.

+---

+# 6. Personal Experiences with CouchDB #

+We use CouchDB since 2009.
+It stability, ease of use, reliability, data safety, performance and many features (like replication) fit our needs.
+We use CouchDB mainly with PouchDB javascript library in the browser and in NodeJS.
+We have instances of CouchDB running on Raspbian efficiently and without issues.

+An example of awesome feature it the [`_changes API`](http://docs.couchdb.org/en/2.1.1/api/database/changes.html) which allows us to listen to databases changes and update graphs or other IoT events in realtime both in the browser and in NodeJS servers.
+To implement it quickly, have a look to the example usage at [pouchdb.com/api.html#changes](https://pouchdb.com/api.html#changes).

+## Hire us ! ##

+If you have some projects using CouchDB and would like us to help, please get in touch with us&nbsp;!

+---

 Your Feedback and suggestions for improvements would be welcome !
 Joël